rroslin/dotnet-developer-exercise/README.md

 ```

 ## Refinement
-This are points that I would have raised to be redefined or clarified:
+This are points that I would have raised to be redefined or clarified.

+Class Definition:

 - `MonthsOfExperience` should not be assigned or modifiable in `Employment`.
 This can cause issues where `MonthsOfExperience` does not match `StartDate` and `EndDate`.
 This issue can be avoided by deriving `MonthsOfExperience` from `StartDate` and `EndDate`.